ds4se/chapters/kim_herzig/test_data.md

 Software testing is expensive, in terms of time and money.
 Emulating millions of configurations and devices requires complex test infrastructures and scenarios.
 This contradicts todays trend to release complex software systems in ever shorter periods of time.
 As a result, software testing became a bottleneck in development processes.
 The time spent in verification defines a lower bound on how fast they can ship software.
 Resolving test bottlenecks requires us to rethink development and testing processes to allow new room for newer and better tests and to regain confidence in testing.
 We need to accept that testing is an important part of our daily development process, but that "There's never enough time to do all the testing we want".

-[1] K. Herzig, M. Greiler, J. Czerwonka, and B. Murphy, “The Art of Testing Less without Sacrificing Quality,” in Proceedings of the 2015 International Conference on Software Engineering, 2015.
+[1] K. Herzig, M. Greiler, J. Czerwonka, and B. Murphy, “The Art of Testing Less without Sacrificing Quality” in Proceedings of the 2015 International Conference on Software Engineering, 2015.

-[2] K. Herzig and N. Nagappan, “Empirically Detecting False Test Alarms Using Association Rules,” in Companion Proceedings of the 37th International Conference on Software Engineering, 2015.
+[2] K. Herzig and N. Nagappan, “Empirically Detecting False Test Alarms Using Association Rules” in Companion Proceedings of the 37th International Conference on Software Engineering, 2015.

+[3] S. Elbaum, G. Rothermel, and J. Penix, “Techniques for improving regression testing in continuous integration development environments” in Proceedings of the 22nd ACM SIGSOFT International Symposium on Foundations of Software Engineering (FSE), 2014.